boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

     contained the respective IPv6 extension header, the value of the corresponding bit is 0.
 The IPv6 extension header associated with each bit is provided in  [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-The following drawing indicates the bit position in the encoding of the Information Element.
+The following drawing indicates the position of each bit in the encoding of the Information Element.

 : This IE is used only when the observed extension headers are in the 0-31
     range.